Dallas Goedert Player Prop Bets for NFL Week 12 | Philadelphia vs. New York 11/28/2021

 Season Stats

-- Goedert has caught 34 passes on 47 targets for 491 yards and two touchdowns, averaging 44.6 yards per game.
+- Goedert has 491 receiving yards on 34 receptions (47 targets), with two touchdowns, averaging 44.6 yards per game.

 - So far this season, 14.6% of the 323 passes thrown by his team have gone Goedert's way.

-- Goedert has seen the ball thrown his way six times in the red zone this season, 13.3% of his team's 45 red zone pass attempts.
+- With six targets in the red zone this season, Goedert has been on the receiving end of 13.3% of his team's 45 red zone pass attempts.

-- The Eagles, who rank seventh in the NFL in points scored, have dropped back to pass 48.9% of the time while running the football 51.1% of the time.
+- The Eagles, who rank seventh in the NFL in points scored, have dropped back to pass 48.9% of the time while opting for the ground attack 51.1% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Goedert's matchup with the Giants.